saiyedduri/Machine_learning_essentials/README.md

 This repository will include my learning of mathematical concepts and basics of Machine learning.

-Please feel free to contribute! :).
+Please feel free to contribute :)